ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 - Cannot use more than 16 generations per prompt because it gives OOM error
 - Cannot use Lora 32 because it also gives OOM
 - Weirdly when using 4 prompts per step did not seemed to learn.
 I have done an experiment with learning rate 1e-5 and 4e-5.
+  The problem was that on each step we can use just one prompt and I was using many.
+After fixing that the reward improved again during training.

 ### Cluster experiments with the whole ARC-AGI-1 training set